zby/LLMEasyTools/README.md

 ['User John from Warsaw was contacted']
 ```

-Discover more possibilities and examples in the test suite.
+Discover more possibilities and examples in the examples directory and test suite.

 ## License